vinitkumar/vinitkumar.me/content/blog/learning-rabbit-hole/index.md

 - Learn important libraries like DRF(Django Rest Framework) to build correct and RESTful APIs.
 - Authentication.
 Authorization and Security are important as well.

 The key here is to plan for the long term and not short term learning.
-Shallow/Little knowledge is dangerous and always comes to bit back.
+Shallow/Little knowledge is dangerous and always comes back to bite.